 We’d like to focus now on a rather different, more fluid model of engagement, in which some students (not all) engage independently with NEPN and its commissioning programme.

 (Slide: 10)

-Commissioning newphotography is at the centre of NEPN’s work.
+Commissioning new critically engaged photography is at the centre of NEPN’s work.
 Since 2000 we have been successful in securing funding from various sources, currently ACE and the University through research.
 Key to the success of this ongoing project was the ceaseless energy of John Kippin who, with colleagues, helped establish the national and international partnerships that have enabled such commissioning to happen.

 (Visuals on this – to show the range and depth of commission going back to 2000)